dmair1989/imagegrains/Readme.md

 If you use software and/or data from here in your research, please cite the following works:

-- Mair, D., Henrique, A., Prado, D., Garefalakis, P., Witz, G., and Schlunegger, F. (submitted): Automated finding, segmenting, and measuring of grains in images of fluvial sediments – the potential of transfer learning in deep neural networks.
+- Mair, D., Henrique, A., Prado, D., Garefalakis, P., Witz, G., and Schlunegger, F. (submitted): Automated finding, segmenting, and measuring of grains in images of fluvial sediments – the potential of transfer learning in deep neural networks, <https://doi.org/10.31223/X51H31>.

 - Stringer, C.A., Pachitariu, M., (2021).
 Cellpose: a generalist algorithm for cellular segmentation.
 Nat Methods 18, 100–106. <https://doi.org/10.1038/s41592-020-01018-x>.